Thukimi-Teatime/Credit_Tracker_for_Genspark/README.md

 >    - Enter your "Plan Start Credits" (e.g., 10,000) and "Renewal Day" (e.g., Day 1), and save.
 > 3. **Monitoring Status**:
 >    - Check the sidebar or popup to view metrics like your current pace and "Days Ahead/Behind."
+>
+> *Note: Due to technical constraints, this extension does not operate on the "New Tab" page of the Genspark browser.*

 ### 3. Settings & Parameters
 The values you enter in the settings are used as follows: